belee-aim/megamind/CODEBASE_OVERVIEW.md

 These files define the workflows for administrative support and bank reconciliation, respectively.
 They follow a similar pattern of defining a `StateGraph` with a set of nodes and edges to accomplish their specific tasks.

+#### `wiki_graph.py` and `document_search_graph.py`

+These workflows provide simple, single-node solutions for searching the company's wiki and documents, respectively.

+-   **Nodes**:
+    -   `wiki_agent_node`: The entry point and primary node of the wiki workflow.
+It uses the `search_wiki` tool to answer user queries.
+    -   `document_agent_node`: The entry point and primary node of the document search workflow.
+It uses the `search_document` tool to answer user queries.

 ### `src/megamind/graph/nodes/`

 This directory contains the functions that define the logic for each node in the graphs.
 Each subdirectory corresponds to a specific workflow or a set of shared nodes.

+-   `minion_agent.py`: This file contains the `wiki_agent_node` and `document_agent_node`, which are responsible for handling wiki and document search queries.

 ### `src/megamind/graph/tools/`

-This directory contains tools that can be called by the agents during the execution of the graphs, such as the `frappe_retriever` and `inventory_tools`.
+This directory contains tools that can be called by the agents during the execution of the graphs, such as the `inventory_tools`.

 ### `src/megamind/clients/`